Camping Food Ideas – No Refrigeration Required!

 A good cup of hot chocolate for the cold weather.

-Unlike regular cheese, processed cheese is shelf-stable and can be drizzled over a number of meals like nachos or chili.
-If you’re making nachos, be sure to add fresh toppings for extra flavor like veggies, meat, or fresh chilis.
+Unlike regular cheese, processed cheese is shelf-stable and can be drizzled over meals like nachos or chili.
+If you’re making nachos, be sure to add fresh toppings for extra flavor, such as veggies, meat, or fresh chilis.

 Nachos with Processed Cheese